As strong El Nino looms, cloud seeding gets tailwind

 RAIN AGAIN?

-While many of the world's cloud-seeding programmes are small and unlikely to have more than a limited impact, China has a large-scale scheme in place.
+While many of the world's cloud-seeding programs are small and unlikely to have more than a limited impact, China has a large-scale scheme in place.

-The nation launched its "human affected weather" programme in 1958, and has done extensive research in cloud seeding.
-It aims to induce more than 60 billion cubic metres of additional rain each year by 2020 using the technique, as it looks to fight chronic water shortages.
+The nation launched its "human affected weather" program in 1958, and has done extensive research in cloud seeding.
+It aims to induce more than 60 billion cubic meters of additional rain each year by 2020 using the technique, as it looks to fight chronic water shortages.

 That figure is equivalent to more than one-and-a-half times the volume of the Three Gorges reservoir, one of the largest in the country.